 Traveling is all about finding what works best for you.
 If you’re looking to veg out and just hang at a resort, book your stay at a place like El Dorado Royale in Mexico, which has enough happening in the resort to keep you happy but is also right on the beach with gorgeous views.

-If you’re looking for a hotels that offer a lot in value in the way of the details: nice in-room amenities, quality shampoos, etc, Hyatt hotels can be great—many offer the chance to borrow things you forgot at home free of charge, for example.
+If you’re looking for a hotels that offer a lot in value in the way of the details: nice in-room amenities, quality shampoos like the best zero waste shampoo and more, Hyatt hotels can be great—many offer the chance to borrow things you forgot at home free of charge, for example.

 We like the Hyatt House brand for the in-room kitchenettes, which make it easy to stay in for the night if you don’t feel like venturing out.
 Check out the Hyatt House Dallas/Uptown to see what we mean.